Blog Medical Revision

 Coming up with a revision calendar is a simple practice but allows you to focus on your end goals.
 Divide the number of days you have until your exam by the number of topics your exam will cover.
 Make sure you account for any topics that you think will need more revision time, and those that you know inside and out.
 Ticking off a finished revision subject day by day can be a real morale boost (especially if you give yourself a little treat at the end!)

-Go through your notes online and consolidate them into manageable bullet-points or flashcards.
+Go through your notes online and consolidate them into manageable bullet points or flashcards.
 This refining process of reading in detail, skimming and scanning across your notes will help you understand the material and commit it to memory.
-At the end of this process you should have a pretty neat stack of concise subjects and topics, which are perfect for any last-minute cramming you feel you need to do to compliment your revision.
+At the end of this process you should have a pretty neat stack of concise subjects and topics, which are perfect for any last-minute cramming you feel you need to do to complement, your revision.

 These are just a few tips to kick-start the revision process and set you off on the right foot.
 By combining these with our selection of courses, past exam papers, video lectures and podcasts, you can learn to your own preferences and take your career to the next stage.